robocorp/example-timescale-vector-loader/README.md

 # Production-ready RAG data loaders feat.
 Timescale Vector and Llamaindex

 You've got your amazing RAG AI app ready.
 You've got the data loaders done, but they run on your laptop.
+Now what?
 Where to run them on schedule or otherwise repeatable?
 Or even make other people able to use them?
 You've come to the right place!

-**This tutorial focuses on showing how to run production-grade RAG data loaders on Robocorp.**
+**This tutorial shows how to run production-grade RAG data loaders on Robocorp.**

-With Robocorp, you can run Python on scale anywhere.
-It comes with built-in logging, powerful orchestrator with an API to everything, and scalable runtimes in cloud or on-prem.
+With Robocorp, you can run Python on a scale anywhere.
+It comes with built-in logging, a powerful orchestrator with an API to everything, and scalable runtimes in the cloud or on-prem.
 In this case, we are focusing on these highlights:

-- How to wrap your RAG data loader to a runnable Robocorp Task, and instantly get detailed logs of every execution
+- How to wrap your RAG data loader to a runnable Robocorp Task and instantly get detailed logs of every execution
-- How to schedule a Task to run on Robocorp Control Room using on-demand containers
+- How to schedule a Task to run on the Robocorp Control Room using on-demand containers
 - How to send an email to your RAG loader to process the attachments - *with zero additional lines of code*

 Let's get going!

 ## What you'll need

-In order to complete this tutorial yourself, you'll need the following:
+To complete this tutorial yourself, you'll need the following:

 - Robocorp Control Room account ([sign up for free](https://cloud.robocorp.com/))
 - Timescale account with a deployment ([free trials available]())
 - OpenAI API key
 - Robocorp Code extension for VS Code, connecting your IDE to Control Room for easier local development ([download for free](https://marketplace.visualstudio.com/items?itemName=robocorp.robocorp-code))

-Once all is installed do the following (if you follow the names exactly, the code will work without changes):
+Once all is installed, do the following (if you follow the names exactly, the code will work without changes):

 1. Link your development environment to the Robocorp Cloud and your workspace.